suxrobGM/facebook-collector/README.md

-# FBCollector
+# Facebook Collector
-FBCollector is a data collector application that collects a user's profile then stores in a database.
+FB Collector is a data collector application that collects a user's profile then stores in a database.